angularsr/LightFieldAngularSR/README.md

 - model_name    : model name
 - depth         : model depth
 - gpu           : GPU ID
-- saveImg       : Save the SR subviews if true
+- saveImg       : Save the HR SAIs if true
 - epoch         : model epoch to test
 - len           : controls the size of the sub-lightfield, value depends on GPU memory